MicroEJ/docs/SDKUserGuide/heapAnalyzer.rst

 Retrieve the ``.hex`` file from the device
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you are in a Mono-Sandbox context, you only need to dump the Core Engine heap section.
+If you are in a Mono-Sandbox context and do not use :ref:`dynamic Heap configuration<dynamic_heap_config>`, you only need to dump the Core Engine heap section.
 Example GDB commands:

 .. code-block:: console